 Just because people follow the herd doesn’t mean that the herd mentality is right or best.
 People choose shingles because they are cheap, quick, and easy.
 They’re familiar with the architectural appearance of shingles on a home, so it’s easy to envision what the home will look like once the roof is done.
 In addition, builders and roofers like to install shingles because it allows them to hire cheap workers.
 Installing shingles takes far less skill and craftsmanship than installing a metal roof, which means that labor is readily available for a relatively low wage.

-However, shingles are inferior to metal roofing in many ways.
-Here are a few:
+However, shingles are inferior to metal roofing in many ways, including:

 - They don’t last as long.